nickmflorin/stockings/README.md

 #### 1.2.a [Node][node]

 [Node][node] is the engine that supports the application.
+This project uses [node] v20.0.0, and many of the scripts in the `package.json` file will ensure that this version is met before allowing the script to proceed executing.

-This project uses [node] v20.0.0.
-Your machine will most likely already have a system installation of [node], but even if it does not - that is okay, we will not be using the system installation of [node] but will rather isolate the version of [node] being used for this project to this repository using [nvm].
+Your machine will most likely already have a system installation of [node], but even if it does not - that is okay, we will not be using the system installation of [node] (and you should not use a system installation of [node]) but will rather isolate the version of [node] being used for this project to this repository using [nvm].

 **Important**: _Do not use a system installation of [node].
 It will complicate your development environment.
 Instead, see the next section for details about usage of [nvm]._